crisp-im/node-crisp-api/README.md

 var Crisp = require("node-crisp-api");
 var CrispClient = new Crisp();

+// Make sure to use the correct tier if you are authenticating a plugin
+// eg. with a permanent token generated from Crisp Marketplace CrispClient.setTier("plugin");

 // Authenticate to API (identifier, key)
 // eg. CrispClient.authenticate("7c3ef21c-1e04-41ce-8c06-5605c346f73e", "cc29e1a5086e428fcc6a697d5837a66d82808e65c5cce006fbf2191ceea80a0a");
 CrispClient.authenticate(identifier, key);